 The main objective of the SOCSO contribution in Malaysia is to provide social security protection to employees and their dependents through the Employment Injury Scheme and the Invalidity Scheme.

-The protection is in term of cash and benefits for employees deemed unable to work for a period of time due to workplace injuries, emergencies, occupational sickness and death.
+The protection is in terms of cash and benefits for employees deemed unable to work for some time due to workplace injuries, emergencies, occupational sickness and death.

 Employer’s responsibilities under SOCSO monthly contribution